Mandatory Hunter Education

 Hunters wishing to bowhunt for big game must present either:

-- Proof that he or she successfully completed an approved bowhunter education course; (Note: Approved courses are International Bowhunter Education Program Courses or an equivalent course.
-If in doubt, call toll free — 1-888-HUNT-ED2) or
+- Proof that they successfully completed an approved bowhunter education course (in person or online).
+(Note: Approved courses are International Bowhunter Education Program courses or an equivalent course.
+If in doubt, call toll-free 1-888-HUNT-ED2); OR

-- Proof that he or she previously held a bowhunting license or stamp issued in 1980 or later; if proof is from prior to 1980, he/she must take an additional 8 hour minimum bowhunter education course.
+- Proof that they previously held a New York State bowhunting license or stamp issued in 1980 or later; if proof is from prior to 1980, they must take a bowhunter education certification course.

-Hunters wishing to use a crossbow to hunt big game must complete training in the safe use of hunting with a crossbow and responsible crossbow hunting practices.
-See Crossbow Hunting for details.
+Hunters wishing to use a crossbow must complete qualifications in the safe use of hunting with a crossbow and responsible crossbow hunting practices.

 Residency

-To qualify for a resident license, a person must live in New York State for more than 30 days immediately preceding the date of application.
-Land ownership in New York does not make you a resident.
-Residency is that place where a person maintains a fixed, permanent and principal home (regardless of where temporarily located), such as where a person is registered to vote.
-If under 18, the residence of parents or legal guardian shall be deemed such person’s residence.
+To qualify for an annual resident license, a person must live in New York State for more than 30 days immediately preceding the date of application.
+To qualify for a Lifetime License, a person must live in New York State for at least one year immediately preceding the date of purchase.
+Land ownership in New York State does not make you a resident.
+Residency is that place where a person maintains a fixed, permanent, and principal home (regardless of where temporarily located), such as where a person is registered to vote.
+If under age 18, the residence of parents or legal guardian shall be deemed such person’s residence.
+For a complete list of valid residency proof documents, please see dec.ny.gov/regulatory/permits-licenses/sporting-and-use/sporting/general-info#Res.

 Minimum Hunting Age